Treode/store/client/DESIGN.md

 ### Standard Header: Cache-Control

-- Directive **max-age**: The max number of seconds between now and an entry’s read timestamp.
+- Directive **max-age**: The max number of seconds between now and an entry’s cached timestamp.

   The directive indicates that the user will accept a value from an intermediate cache if that value was read from the DB server fewer than `max-age` seconds ago.
 An intermediate HTTP cache computes the age as the duration between the request’s time and the entry’s Date header.
 The max-age directive controls intermediate caches only; the DB ignores it.
 The DB server gives back the most recent value w.r.t. the read timestamp, regardless of the `max-age` requirement.

-- Directive **no-cache**: Forces cache to send a request to the DB server to retrieve the requested value.
+- Directive **no-cache**: Forces the cache to send a request to the DB server to retrieve the requested value.

 The `Cache-Control` header is optional.
 If a client does include the header, it will use only one of the `max-age` or `no-cache` directives.

 An example of usage is below:

     GET /[table_id_string]/[key_string] HTTP/1.1
-    Cache-Control: max-age=3, no-cache
+    Cache-Control: max-age=300

 ## Requests